TheOdinProject/curriculum/react/react_introduction_rewrite.md

 1. If you haven't already, browse through the [React Website](https://reactjs.org/).
 Don't go too indepth and dive into documentation however do read the introduction/homepage to gage an idea of how React works.

+2. Glance at [this article](https://blog.risingstack.com/the-history-of-react-js-on-a-timeline/) which outlines the history of React.

-2. Read this [FreeCodeCamp article](https://www.freecodecamp.org/news/the-difference-between-a-framework-and-a-library-bd133054023f/) discussing the differences between a Javascript Library and a Framework
+3. Read this [FreeCodeCamp article](https://www.freecodecamp.org/news/the-difference-between-a-framework-and-a-library-bd133054023f/) discussing the differences between a Javascript Library and a Framework

-3. Lastly, skim this [in-depth article](https://www.peerbits.com/blog/reasons-to-choose-reactjs-for-your-web-development-project.html) which explains the major benefits of using React.
+4. Lastly, skim this [in-depth article](https://www.peerbits.com/blog/reasons-to-choose-reactjs-for-your-web-development-project.html) which explains the major benefits of using React.
 </div>

 ### Knowledge Check